filecoin-project/filecoin-docs/content/en/fvm/how-tos/test-contracts/index.md

 ---
 title: "Test an actor"
-description: "Once you've created an actor, you need to valiate that it works properly.
+description: "Once you've created an actor, you need to validate that it works properly.
 Learn how to test your actors in a local environment, or on a testnet."
-lead: "Once you've created an actor, you need to valiate that it works properly.
+lead: "Once you've created an actor, you need to validate that it works properly.
 Learn how to test your actors in a local environment, or on a testnet."
 menu:
     fvm:
         parent: "fvm-how-tos"